OxalisCommunity/oxalis/doc/install/installation.md

         > mysql -u oxalis -pBlomster2013 oxalis < raw_stats-mysql.sql

 1. Create a OXALIS_HOME diretory in which you place files that do not change between new releases of Oxalis.
+   We recommend that you create `.oxalis` in what is considered the home directory of the user running Oxalis.
+If you are using Tomcat, it should be the home directory of the tomcat user.

 1. Copy your Oxalis keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME`.
 I personally name this file `oxalis-production.jks`.
 See the [Oxalis keystore guide](/doc/keystore.md) for further details.